 - A. Parents employed by the Board: Students are allowed to attend the school of parent's choice if the parent is a full time employee with County Schools who resides in County.
 A choice form must be completed and approved prior to the transfer.
 Students may ride the bus from the nearest existing stop servicing the requested school. - B. Exceptional Student Education (ESE) Transfers: Students who transfer into the District from another school district must have an IEP meeting to review their current IEP after obtaining approval or upon verification as a new resident.
 Some ESE programs do not allow for choice because they serve the specific needs of a student with a disability at a cluster site.
 Siblings of ESE students being served in a cluster site program may attend school with the ESE siblings.
 Parents must complete the request form prior to sibling transfer.
 Transportation may not be provided for the non-ESE siblings.
-Time Frame: ESE service requirements.

-C. Hardship Placement:
+Time Frame: ESE service requirements. - C. Hardship Placement:

-Page 6 of 6 5.201+ 1. medical/psychologica al need 2. police/DCF request 3. victim of a violent crir me D. Transfers are allowed for a student whose parents have begun actual construction on a home in the receiving school zone, if the student shapermanently move into the home by the end of the semester in which the transfer is to take place.
-Time Frame: One Semester. e student shall E. Students who move to another school zone within County before the end of the first semester of the school year are to enroll in their zone school or may request choice.
-Students who move following the end of the first semester are permitted to complete the academic year at the school which the students were legally enrolled prior to the change of address.
-I in their zoned the end of the at the school in F. Out of district transfers, including students of County School employees will be approved on a case-by-case basis if space is available.
+- 1. medical/psychological need - 2. police/DCF request - 3. victim of a violent crime - D. Transfers are allowed for a student whose parents have begun actual construction on a home in the receiving school zone, if the student shall permanently move into the home by the end of the semester in which the transfer is to take place.
+Time Frame: One Semester. - E. Students who move to another school zone within County before the end of the first semester of the school year are to enroll in their zoned school or may request choice.
+Students who move following the end of the first semester are permitted to complete the academic year at the school in which the students were legally enrolled prior to the change of address. - F. Out of district transfers, including students of County School employees will be approved on a case-by-case basis if space is available.
 An application must be submitted to both the home school district and to County Schools.
-The parent must show verification or release from the home school district prior to being approved and enrolling in County Schools. s if space is e school district verification of STATUTORY Y AUTI HORITY: 1001.41 , 1001.42, F.S.
-LAW(S) IMP LEME NTED: 1000.21, 1001.41, 1001.42, 100 1002.20, 1002.31, 1002.38 HISTORY: TED: 11/21/17 ION DATE(S): FORMERLY:
+The parent must show verification of release from the home school district prior to being approved and enrolling in County Schools.

+1000.21, 1001.41, 1001.42, 1001.43, 1001.51, 1002.20, 1002.31, 1002.38, 1013.35, F.S.